sajjadhossanshimanto/FireDM/docs/user_guide.md

 ### Auto rename:
-if file with the same name exist in download folder,with this option enabled, pyidm will rename the new file, generally will add a number suffix to avoid overwriting existing file, if you disable this option, a warning popup will show up to ask user to overwrite file or cancel download.
+if file with the same name exist in download folder,with this option enabled, firedm will rename the new file, generally will add a number suffix to avoid overwriting existing file, if you disable this option, a warning popup will show up to ask user to overwrite file or cancel download.